dermotte/LIRE/README.md

 We kindly ask you to refer to either one or both of the following papers in any publication mentioning or employing Lire:

-Lux Mathias, Savvas A. Chatzichristofis. _LIRE: Lucene Image Retrieval – An Extensible Java CBIR Library_.
+Mathias Lux, Savvas A. Chatzichristofis. _LIRE: Lucene Image Retrieval – An Extensible Java CBIR Library_.
 In proceedings of the 16th ACM International Conference on Multimedia, pp. 1085-1088, Vancouver, Canada, 2008 - Download paper and BibTeX [here](http://dl.acm.org/citation.cfm?id=1459577)

-M. Lux. _Content Based Image Retrieval with LIRE_.
+Mathias Lux. _Content Based Image Retrieval with LIRE_.
 In proceedings of the 19th ACM International Conference on Multimedia, pp. 735-738, Scottsdale, Arizona, USA, 2011 - Download paper and BibTeX [here](http://dl.acm.org/citation.cfm?id=2072432)

+Mathias Lux,  Oge Marques _Visual Information Retrieval using Java and LIRE_, Morgan Claypool, 2013

 ## Acknowledgements ##